 During the first year, students undertake three rotation projects within the laboratories of three Senior Unit Staff.
-They also take one MSc module in Neuroscience, and receive training in Statistics, Bioinformatics and Programming.
+They also take one MSc module in Neuroscience or a related subject, and receive training in Statistics, Bioinformatics and Programming.

 Towards the end of their first year, students select a supervisor with whom to undertake a “conventional” three year PhD in years 2-4 of their studies.
 The rotations will broaden the students understanding of prion biology as well as other neurodegenerative diseases and most importantly enable them to make an informed choice of project and mentor.